Picovoice/porcupine/tools/optimizer/README.md

 #### How do I deal with "[ERROR] could not find the pronunciation of XXX"?

 The optimizer has information about thousands of commonly-used English words.
 That being said, your chosen keyword might not be available in its internal dictionary.
-Please open an issue.
-We can provide you with requested keyword file and will add the word to optimizer's internal dictionary for next release.
+Please open an issue and we will add the word to optimizer's internal dictionary for next release.

 #### How do I deal with "[ERROR] Wake phrase is too short or long for this optimizer."?